Platform API Overview

 You will also want to connect a custom domain like `checkout..com` to the checkout page so that the redirect from your main store is seamless.
 You can connect custom domains [here](https://my-shop.fourthwall.com/admin/dashboard/settings/domain/?redirect).

-In the Vercel starter kit, you can add the checkout domain (custom or otherwise) to the `env.local` file under the `NEXT_PUBLIC_FW_CHECKOUT` variable.
-If you are building your own frontend, you will simply redirect the user to:
+In the Vercel starter kit, you can add the checkout domain (custom or otherwise) to `env.local` under `NEXT_PUBLIC_FW_CHECKOUT`.

 ```